RBVI/ChimeraX/prereqs/openmm/README.txt

 Build notes for OpenMM
 ----------------------

-On Mac, Linux and Windowsusing the OpenMM 7.1.1 build from https://anaconda.org/omnia/openmm/files.
+On Mac, Linux and Windows using the OpenMM 7.1.1 build from https://anaconda.org/omnia/openmm/files.

 Details of older builds follow: